#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+Always read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 For more temperate areas, find your planting zone and prepare to get planting.
 Growing season begins early and ends late in this part of the country.
 The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of veggies, flowers, and plants thrive in southern California.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You’ll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
+A wide variety of veggies, plants, and flowers thrive in southern California.
+If you've got good soil drainage, you can even grow citrus trees.
+You’ll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
 Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
 Planting tomatoes will yield thriving fruit and leaves, as they’re tropical in origin and love the heat.

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.
+Compatible spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Plant Seeds Outside With Direct Sow

-Your seeds might struggle to grow or get washed away, or animals or insects might eat the sprouts.
-But if you're really fortunate, you might get strong sprouts, perfectly spaced and ready to grow all spring.
-The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy and primed to survive, although there are no guarantees.
+Your seeds might struggle to grow or get washed away, or insects or rodents might eat the sprouts.
+But if you're really lucky, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are primed to survive and hardy, although there are no guarantees in the long term.

 Start Seeds Indoors